tiago-carvalhodev/portfolio/README.md

 * [Setup](#setup)

 ## General info
-This project is my Portfolio it was created to let everyone know a little more of me my work and my skills.
+This project is my Portfolio it was created to let everyone know a me little more also my work and skills.
 Hope you enjoy it :)

 ## Technologies:
 * React